 The total number of vessels participating in the surfclam fishery has remained relatively stable in the recent decade, with vessels shifting between harvesting surfclam or surfclam and ocean quahog (Table 2).
-The average ex-vessel price of surfclams reported by processors was \$14.48 in 2020, slightly higher than the \$14.37 per bushel seen in 2019.
-The total ex-vessel value of the 2020 federal harvest was approximately \$23 million, which is lower than \$28 million in 2019.
+The average ex-vessel price of surfclams reported by processors was \$14.90 in 2021, slightly higher than the \$14.48 per bushel seen in 2020.
+The total ex-vessel value of the 2021 federal harvest was approximately \$24 million, which is higher than \$23 million in 2020.
 Industry has described several factors that have affected their industry.
 Trips harvesting surfclam have increased in length as catch rates have declined.
 The distribution of LPUE in bushels per hour over time is shown in Figures 6 and 11-12.